Canadian peacekeeping: Personnel contributions

-Canada provided the most amount of UN peacekeepers during the Cold War with approximately 80,000 personnel – equivalent to 10 percent of total UN forces.
+Canada provided the most UN peacekeepers during the Cold War with approximately 80,000 personnel – equivalent to 10 percent of total UN forces.
 In all, more than 125,000 Canadian men and women military personnel, civilians, diplomats – including over 4,000 Canadian police officers – have served in peacekeeping operations.
 Approximately 130 Canadians have died in service of peacekeeping operations, with 123 of these deaths occurring during UN missions.

 Canada's ongoing participation in United Nations Peacekeeping Force in Cyprus (Operation Snowgoose) that began in 1964, has seen over 33,000 Canadians serve with 28 deaths.
 Canada's largest contribution of approximately 40,000 personnel and resulting in 23 deaths, took place from 1992 to 2010 in multiple operations in the Balkans during and after the Yugoslav Wars.
 The death of nine Canadian Armed Forces personnel when their Buffalo 461 was shot down over Syria on August 9, 1974, remains the largest single death toll in Canadian peacekeeping history.
 The United Nations Stabilisation Mission in Haiti saw the death of two Canadian RCMP peacekeepers as a result of the 2010 earthquake.

 Canada's "high point" of participation took place in April 1993, when there was 3,336 Canadian UN peacekeepers, with a record low number of 17 UN designated CAF members and 9 police officers deployed in July 2024.
 Canada's military in the same period had over 3,000 personnel deployed overseas in multiple non-peacekeeping operations.
 Canada has been criticized domestically and internationally for its non-fulfillment of UN personnel commitments in the 21st century.